WildAid/o-fish-ios/Scripts/README-update_loc.md

 - Collects the keys for unlocalized string from above
 - Loads each localization file and identifies any missing keys
 - Appends missing keys to the end of each localization file
+- Optionally pass in a path to text file containing a newline separated list of string keys to skip (not add)
+- By default, there is a skip list in the Scripts directory (skip_list.txt) to which can append keys to skip
+- Internal to the script, there is a default list of keys to skip which can be edited (see the global `defaultSkipList` inside update_loc.swift)

 ## About genstrings
 - Finds only strings that match a pattern where used within the NSLocalizedString() function or, with SwiftUI, within Text()